-- Change in your employment status, including a beginning or termination of employment, beginning or returning from an unpaid leave of absence, sabbatical, and a change to/from part-time employment.
+- Change in your employment status, including beginning or termination of employment, beginning or returning from an unpaid leave of absence, sabbatical, and a change to/from part-time employment.

 - Change in your spouse/domestic partner or dependent's employment status, causing a gain or loss of health coverage for you or your dependent.
 Some examples are beginning or ending employment, increasing or decreasing hours, strike or lockout.

 - Changes associated with your spouse/domestic partner's open enrollment period, including changes in the type and cost of their coverage like a gain or loss of eligibility for you, your spouse/domestic partner, or your dependents.

-How do I make changes to my benefits if I experience a qualifying event?
+How do I make changes to my benefits if I experience a qualifying life event?

-Please notify Human Resources of the change; you will be asked to complete a life event update in Manage My Benefits.
-You must complete the process on Manage My Benefits within thirty (30) days of the qualifying event date.
-You will also need to provide the required documentation for your qualifying event in order for the change to be effective.
+Please notify the Human Resources Department of the change; you will be asked to complete a qualifying life event update in Manage My Benefits.
+You must complete the process on Manage My Benefits within thirty (30) days of the qualifying life event date.
+You will also need to provide the required documentation for your qualifying life event in order for the change to be effective.
 We will accept a letter with the effective date from the new/former insurance company or another new/former HR department.

-Please contact us for more information about qualifying events, as this list is not inclusive of all qualified change in status events.
+Please contact us for more information about qualifying events, as this list is not inclusive of all events.